-Topological insulators (TIs) are a new phase of quantum matter and can exhibit robust electron transport through protected surface or edge states [1, 2].
-While Hermitian TIs have been well explored and understood, non-Hermitian TIs are drawing more and more interests due to unique topological properties associated with the exceptional points (EPs) [3-14].
+Topological insulators (TIs) are a new phase of quantum matter and can exhibit robust electron transport through protected surface or edge states [1,2].
+While Hermitian TIs have been well explored and understood, non-Hermitian TIs are drawing more and more interest due to their unique topological properties associated with the exceptional points (EPs) [3-14].
 This then inspires extensive studies on topological photonic systems, where inhomogeneous gain and loss are ubiquitous and easily controlled [15-18].
 Many breakthroughs have been achieved in such systems with robust optical delay lines [19], backscattering-free edge states [20], topological polaritons [21], and topological lasing [22-24] being a few paradigms.
 As two most prototypical models allowing for nontrivial topological phases, the Su-Schrieffer-Heeger (SSH) [25-34] and Aubry-André-Harper (AAH) [35-37] models have been widely used for non-Hermitian extensions by introducing various dissipative effects.
 Relevant Hamiltonians typically contain complex on-site potentials [38-41] but may also exhibit non-Hermitian hopping rates [42-45].
-Both of the two cases allow realizing exotic topological phenomena with no Hermitian counterparts, such as anomalous edge states [8], non-Bloch bulk-boundary correspondence [45], and non-Hermitian localization transitions [42].
+Both of the two cases allow the realization of exotic topological phenomena with no Hermitian counterparts, such as anomalous edge states [8], non-Bloch bulk-boundary correspondence [45], and non-Hermitian localization transitions [42].

-The winding number related to the Zak phase [46-48]and protected by specific symmetries [49-51] is usually adopted to characterize the topological features of onedimensional (1D) TIs.
-It is always an integer in Hermitian systems with the '0' (' ± 1 ') value(s) presenting the topological trivial (nontrivial) phase(s).
-It can be half integers, however, in non-Hermitian systems in the presence of two non-degenerate EPs [8, 52].
-It may also take integers of absolute values larger than unit, yielding thus richer phase diagrams in some extended topological models with long-range hopping terms [53, 54].
-A feasible way for observing the winding number via the mean displacement of a particle has been originally formulated in a pioneering work that relied on a non-Hermitian SSH model [25].
-A 1D tight-binding lattice with a unit cell containing two sites (the first one being lossy and the second one not) is characterized by the ratio between intracell (v) and intercell (v') hopping terms.
-Initializing a particle on the non-lossy site of the unit cell at the origin, the average distance $\langle \Delta m \rangle$ at which the particle decays during the time evolution is considered: when v > v'it is found that $\langle \Delta m \rangle = 0$ (i.e., the particle on average does not move before decaying) and when v < v' instead $\langle \Delta m \rangle = 1$ (i.e., the particle on average decays in the next unit cell).
-While this result is expected in the two limiting cases $v \gg v'$ (the particle cannot leave the initial unit cell) and $v \ll v'$ (the particle has to move to the next unit cell to find a lossy site), it is striking that the value of $\langle \Delta m \rangle$ is quantized and the transition at v = v'is sharp: as a matter of fact, the mean displacement does correspond to a topological winding number [25], which is connected to the Zak phase [28, 46].
-This groundbreaking result has been experimentally observed [27] and theoretically generalized to Hermitian [55] and non-Hermitian models [28, 56-58].
-Recent experiments have also reported the winding number measurement in Floquet systems by examining the photonic quantum walk [59, 60].
+The winding number related to the Zak phase [46-48] and protected by specific symmetries [49-51] is usually adopted to characterize the topological features of one-dimensional (1D) TIs.
+It is always an integer in Hermitian systems with the

+$0 (\pm 1)$ value(s) presenting the topological trivial (nontrivial) phase(s).
+It can be half integers, however, in non-Hermitian systems in the presence of two nondegenerate EPs [8,52].
+It may also take integers of absolute values larger than unity, yielding thus richer phase diagrams in some extended topological models with long-range hopping terms [53,54].
+A feasible way for observing the winding number via the mean displacement of a particle was originally formulated in a pioneering work that relied on a non-Hermitian SSH model [25].
+It is shown that a 1D tight-binding lattice with two sites per unit cell (the first one being lossy and the second one not) is characterized by the ratio between intracell (v)and intercell (v') hopping terms.
+Initializing a particle on the nonlossy site at the origin, the mean displacement $\langle \Delta m \rangle$ at which the particle decays during the time evolution is studied: when v > v' it is found that $\langle \Delta m \rangle = 0$ (i.e., the particle on average does not move before decaying) and when v < v'instead $\langle \Delta m \rangle = 1$ (i.e., the particle on average decays in the next unit cell).
+While this result is expected in the two limiting cases $v \gg v'$ (the particle cannot leave the initial unit cell) and $v \ll v'$ (the particle has to move to the next unit cell to find a lossy site), it is striking that the value of $\langle \Delta m \rangle$ is quantized and the transition at v = v' is sharp.
+As a matter of fact, the mean displacement does correspond to a topological winding number [25], which is connected to the Zak phase [28,46].
+This ground-breaking result has been experimentally observed [27] and theoretically generalized to Hermitian [55] and non-Hermitian models [28,56-58].
+Recent experiments have also reported the winding number measurement in Floquet systems by examining the photonic quantum walk [59,60].